-- Convert a Collection of Outlandish Artefacts into an Heirloom.
-Another method of passing on money.
-In this case you need the Ironclad Will, no more than 11 Heirlooms, 20 Echoes, and 12 Outlandish Artefacts.
+- Convert a Collection of Outlandish Artefacts Into an Heirloom.
+Another method of passing on the money.
+In this case, you need the Ironclad Will, no more than 11 Heirlooms, 20 Echoes, and 12 Outlandish Artefacts.

 - Write the Zong of the Zee.
 You will craft an intricate zong based on the many stories you've collected.
 With the right starting Ambition, this will end the game.
 The Zong of the Zee requires one Live Specimen, seven Strange Catches, 77 Memories of Distant Shores, 77 Zee-Ztories, 77 Tales of Terror, seven Lamentable Relics, seven Outlandish Artefacts, one Captivating Treasure, 77 Secrets, one A Port Report: Port Cecil, and one A Port Report: Mt Palmerston.
 Yikes.